Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Introduction

-For galaxies at $z$\,$\sim$\,2, JWST data allow for continuous coverage from the rest near-UV to the rest near-IR. \target has a wealth of archival JWST spectroscopy and imaging.
-These data are from the GTO JWST Deep Extragalactic Survey \citep[JADES, ][]{Eisenstein:2023} in the \textit{Hubble} Ultra Deep Field (HUDF) and surrounding GOODS-South \citep{Bunker:2024}, and from the Cycle 1 General Observer (GO) program FRESCO (First Reionization Epoch Spectroscopically Complete Observations; \citealt{Oesch:2023}).
+For galaxies at $z$\,$\sim$\,2, JWST data provide continuous coverage from the rest-frame near-UV to the rest-frame near-IR. \target has a wealth of archival JWST spectroscopy and imaging, including data from the GTO JWST Deep Extragalactic Survey \citep[JADES;][]{Eisenstein:2026} in the \textit{Hubble} Ultra Deep Field (HUDF) and surrounding GOODS-South \citep{Bunker:2024}, as well as from the Cycle 1 General Observer (GO) program First Reionization Epoch Spectroscopically Complete Observations (FRESCO; \citealt{Oesch:2023}).

-In this work, we leverage the rich dataset available for \target to present a complete characterization of its ISM conditions and stellar properties on scales down to $\sim$\,1~kpc, and thus gain insights into its formation and evolution mechanisms.
-The paper is structured as follows.
-In Sect. \ref{sec:data} we present all the data analyzed in this work, including from JWST, but also from HST/ACS and ALMA, and provide details on the data reduction.
-In Sect. \ref{sec:ism}, we infer local ISM properties for the different galaxy regions covered by distinct MSA shutters, whereas Sects. \ref{sec:sed_cigale} and \ref{sec:pab} are respectively dedicated to the resolved SED fitting of NIRCam and HST imaging, and to spatially mapping star formation via \Pab in NIRCam WFSS data.
-The resolved results are then also compared with those from integrated SED analysis, also including available mid- and far-IR photometry.
-In Sect. \ref{sec:discussion}, we discuss the inferred results in the context of possible scenarios of galaxy growth and evolution, and in Sect. \ref{sec:conclusions} we draw our conclusions.
+In this work, we leverage the rich dataset available for \target to present a complete characterization of its ISM conditions and stellar properties on scales down to $\sim$\,1~kpc, thereby gaining insights into its formation and evolution mechanisms.
+This paper is structured as follows.
+In Sect. \ref{sec:data} we present all the data analyzed in this work from JWST, HST/ACS, and ALMA and provide details on the data reduction.
+In Sect. \ref{sec:ism}, we infer local ISM properties for the different galaxy regions covered by distinct MSA shutters.
+In Sects. \ref{sec:sed_cigale} and \ref{sec:pab}, we focus on resolved SED fitting of NIRCam and HST imaging and discuss spatially mapping star formation via \Pab in NIRCam WFSS data.
+We then compare the resolved results with integrated SED analyses, including available mid- and far-IR photometry.
+In Sect. \ref{sec:discussion}, we interpret the inferred results in the context of galaxy growth and evolution scenarios, and in Sect. \ref{sec:conclusions}, we draw our conclusions.